icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [angular-svg-round-progressbar](https://github.com/crisbeto/angular-svg-round-progressbar) - Angular module that uses SVG to create a circular progressbar.
 * [ng-circle-progress](https://github.com/bootsoon/ng-circle-progress) - A simple circle progress component created for Angular based on SVG Graphics.
 * [ngx-loading-buttons](https://github.com/dkreider/ngx-loading-buttons) - A lightweight Angular library to add a loading spinner to your Angular Material buttons.
+* [ngx-fastboot](https://github.com/KernelPanic92/ngx-fastboot) - A dynamic configuration loader for Angular applications.
+It optimizes the startup performance by loading configurations in a separate chunk during compilation.

 #### Loggers